Penal laws (Ireland): Stuart and Cromwellian rule

 From 1607, Catholics were barred from holding public office or serving in the Irish Army.
 This meant that the Irish Privy Council and the Lords Justice who, along with the Lord Deputy of Ireland, constituted the government of the country, would in future be Anglicans.
 In 1613, the constituencies of the Irish House of Commons were altered to give plantation settlers a majority.
 In addition, Catholics in all three Kingdoms had to pay 'recusant fines' for non-attendance at Anglican services.
 Catholic churches were transferred to the Anglican Church of Ireland.
 Catholic services, however, were generally tacitly tolerated as long as they were conducted in private.
 Catholic priests were also tolerated, but bishops were forced to operate clandestinely.
 In 1634 the issue of the "Graces" arose; generous taxation for Charles I (whose Queen Henrietta Maria was Catholic) was supported by Irish Catholic landlords on the understanding that the laws would be reformed, but once the tax was passed, Charles' viceroy refused two of the 51 Graces, and subsequent bills were blocked by the Catholic majority in the Irish House of Lords.

 Catholic resentment was a factor in starting the Irish Rebellion of 1641 and the establishment of Confederate Ireland from 1642 with Papal support, that was eventually put down in the Cromwellian conquest of Ireland in 1649–53.
-The Act of Settlement of 1652 barred Catholics from membership of Parliament and the major landholders had most of their lands confiscated under the Adventurers Act.
+The Act of Settlement 1652 barred Catholics from membership of Parliament and the major landholders had most of their lands confiscated under the Adventurers' Act 1640.
 They were also banned from living in towns for a short period.
 Catholic clergy were expelled from the country and were liable to instant execution when found.
 Many recusants had to worship in secret at gathering places (such as Mass rocks) in the countryside.
 In 1666 forty nine Catholics from hiding places in the woods in county Roscommon signed a letter in support of the Pope and protesting the loss of their 'due liberties'.
 Seventeen Catholic martyrs from this period were beatified in 1992.